Does running out of diesel damage the engine?

 How running out of diesel affects the engine.

 If a diesel engine generator runs out of diesel fuel, it will stop running and will no longer be able to generate electricity.
-You will need to refill the engine with diesel fuel before it can restart.
+You must refill the engine with diesel fuel before it can restart.

 If the engine has run out of fuel, it is essential to refill it before attempting to start it again.
 It is because running a machine out of power can cause damage to the fuel system, including the fuel pump and injectors.
 It can also cause air to enter the fuel system, which can be challenging to remove and lead to problems.